nlebedenco/Carambolas/Doc/README-Carambolas.Net.md

   - `SRTT` = max(7/8 * `SRTT` + 1/8 * *R'*, 0.001)

+On the second consecutive ack timeout `RTT` must be reset to 0 and treated as uninitialized.

 ### Sliding Window Control

 Consider the situation where a sender must transmit an arbitrarily large number of messages.
 Each message must be marked with a 16-bit `SEQ` but no more than